 Figure 19.
 ROD quality metric (monthly average from PQ5 to PQ7).
+Source?

 NGI Support Actions

 As shown in the previous sections, several NGIs suffered from low availability.
 A support action was delivered in collaboration with the Greek JRU to help the identified NGIs to solve the technical issues faced in running RP core services (including the NGI SAM service) and the RC services.